-5. Potential Environmental Impacts of the Proposed Action and Alternatives - Manufacturing the New Product
+5. Potential Environmental Impacts of the Proposed Action and Alternative - Manufacturing the New Product

-The Agency considered potential environmental impacts that may be affected by manufacturing the new product and found no significant impacts, based on Agency-gathered information and the following information submitted by the applicant:
+The Agency considered potential impacts that may be affected by manufacturing the new product and found no significant impacts, based on Agency-gathered information and the following information submitted by the applicant:

-- The predicate product would not be marketed simultaneously if a marketing order was issued for the new product. - The new product is intended to compete with and eventually replace similar tobacco products currently manufactured at the facility. - No facility expansion or new construction is expected due to manufacturing the new product. - No increase in the facility production beyond the current permitted production capacity is expected due to manufacturing the new product.
+- The ingredients added to the new product are commonly used in other products currently manufactured at the facility. - The production of the new product will replace production of other cigarettes currently being manufactured at the same facility. - The applicant stated that the new and predicate products would not be simultaneously manufactured if the new product receives marketing orders. - No facility expansion or new construction is expected due to manufacturing the new product. - No net increase in the facility production is expected due to manufacturing the new product.